anafisad/My-Journey-into-Data-Science/README.md

 1. Learn the defintion of data science is.
 2. Learn data science workflow
 3. How data science is applied to real-world problems
-4. Learning about different roles within the data science field
+4. Learned about different roles within the data science field
-5. Learning about the different data sources you can draw from
+5. Learned about the different data sources you can draw from
-6. Learning what that data looks like
+6. Learned what that data looks like
-7. Learning how to store the data once it's collected
+7. Learned how to store the data once it's collected
-8. Learning how a data pipeline can automate the process
+8. Learned how a data pipeline can automate the process
-9. Learning how to choose an appropriate plot to answer common questions about different data types
+9. Learned how to choose an appropriate plot to answer common questions about different data types
-10. Learning how to interpret common plot types like histograms, box plots, scatter plots, line plots, and bar plots.
+10. Learned how to interpret common plot types like histograms, box plots, scatter plots, line plots, and bar plots.
-11. Learning about best practices for drawing plots, and how to avoid pitfalls
+11. Learned about best practices for drawing plots, and how to avoid pitfalls
+12. Learned about histograms, box plots, scatter plots, trend plots, dots plots and pair plots and why to actually used them
+13. Learned about colour plot, correlation heatmap and rose plot
+14. Learned about some bad strategy that should be avoided when visualizing data